GautamDeepak/IRS/IRS_Prac_09.md

 ### Prerequisites

 Completion of this Prac exercise requires use of the CloudCompare software package.
 CloudCompare is a powerful package for visualising and processing point-clouds, and best of all is open-access.
-You can download the version to match your operating system [here](https://www.danielgm.net/cc/)
+You can download the version to match your operating system.
+[Download here](https://www.danielgm.net/cc/)

 ### Objective
 The objective of this Prac is to familiarise yourself with 3D point cloud data.
 We will use data that we collected last week on campus in the Boab court.